Shaggy defense: Origin

 The case earned media attention, and Kelly's insistence that he was not the man in the video as his only line of defense earned mockery.
-As comedian Chris Rock commented on the case during his 2004 stand up special Never Scared, "What the fuck is wrong with R. Kelly?
-He's got a lot of balls, ok?
-Talkin' about 'it ain't me'.
-Got a damn sex tape out, 'it ain't me'.
-Motherfucker we know what you look like!"
 When the case went to trial in 2007, Kelly based his defense on denying that it was him in the video, which led Slate writer Josh Levin to coin the term the "Shaggy defense" in reference to the song to describe Kelly's strategy: "I predict that in the decades to come, law schools will teach this as the 'Shaggy defense'.
 You allege that I was caught on camera, butt naked, banging on the log cabin floor?
 It wasn't me."
 Levin repeated the term on NPR.
 Ultimately, Kelly was found not guilty on those charges.

-According to Josh Levin of Slate, "As Kelly's lawyers mentioned multiple times, the alleged victim in this case—now a 23-year-old woman—told a grand jury that it wasn't her.
+According to Josh Levin of Slate, "As Kelly's lawyers mentioned multiple times, the alleged victim in this case – now a 23-year-old woman – told a grand jury that it wasn't her.
 While 15 friends and relatives testified that the girl in question was indeed on the video, neither the alleged victim nor her parents showed up in court to testify for either side."
 The prosecution witness Lisa Van Allen was easily impeached as a witness due to her clearly sordid history with R. Kelly, others, and even soliciting a bribe from an investigator in the case.
 One juror told the Chicago Tribune, "At some point we said there was a lack of evidence."